ServiceStack/redis-config/README.md

 redis.conf         #Default redis.conf shipped in latest Redis Stable
 ```

-From the directory structure above we'll see there's a separate configuration for the master (6380) and its slaves (6381,6382) instances.
-We've started from port 6380 so this could also be run along-side an existing redis intance on 6379 (if needed).
+From the directory structure above we see there's a separate configuration for the master (6380) and its slaves (6381,6382) instances.
+We've started from port 6380 so this could also be run along-side an existing redis intance on 6379 if needed.

 #### [/server-6381/redis.conf](https://github.com/ServiceStack/redis-config/blob/master/sentinel3/osx/server-6381/redis.conf):

-The configuration for this slave is contained in redis.conf which is just:
+The configuration for this slave is contained in `redis.conf` which is just:

 ```
 # Relative to ./sentinel3/osx